-- To help our volunteers direct you, please write your school name in black marker on a sheet of paper and place it on your car's dashboard.
-We will direct you into the proper lane look for signage. - If you can, please print and bring the waiver and release of liability, which I attach to the end of this letter.
+- · To help our volunteers direct you, please write your school name in black marker on a sheet of paper and place it on your car's dashboard.
+We will direct you into the proper lane - look for signage. - .
+If you can, please print and bring the waiver and release of liability, which will accompany this letter.
 If you don't have a copy of the waiver, a volunteer will provide you one.